jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2017-06-04-Home Lighting Control System.md

 **Microcontroller (MCU)** – was responsible for interpreting sensor information and giving commands to the *Relay Modules* connected to the light switches.

 ### software

-**This section shows snippets of the code that written to run the hardware.**
 **Declaration Code Snippet**
 ```cpp
 //////////////////GUOJI HOUSE 37 AUTOMATION SKETCH ///////////////////////////////////////////